 Is this art?
 Today I transferred my frottaging skills to HMP Holloway red brick prison wall and the result is a 3m lead rubbing on canvas.
 (My last rubbing was on paper of the Ships’ bollard at Chelsea).
 I am aiming for ‘naturalness’ in the artwork, with no ‘forcing of ideas’ making it more accessible to an the audience by not putting art into it.
 You can see it now installed in the studio and judge.
-(Ambitious project really wanted me abseilling the full 30foot height of this boundary wall…)
+(Another Ambitious project really would have me abseilling the full 30foot height of this boundary wall…watch this space).

 In my research on women prisoner’s at Holloway and locked up suffragettes, I discovered an ex St Martin’s UAL artist in connection with Jeremy Bentham and feminism.
 I am quite excited by the work of Cristina Clackson Bonnington, She is a critically-minded multidisciplinary artist whose work challenges the status quo.
 I am interested in her feminist works related to suffrage.

 She currently has a three year touring show ‘House of Doors’.

 Sisters Uncut are a political women’s direct action group fighting cuts to domestic violence services and have some involvement in women’s prisons whose work intersects with prisons (46% of women prisoners have suffered from domestic violence, for example).
 They stage demonstration on the walls and roofs of Holloway over the Women’s Centre.
 Their worthwhile campaigning with the local authority includes re-claiming the abandoned prison Family Centre at Holloway Prison, to re-develop the site into a Women’s Centre.

 Annabel Ludovici Gray